\"Linkwitz Circuit\" Equalizes a Closed Box

 Figure 2.
 The amplitude response in Figure 1 varies with the system Q as shown.

-are target specifications for the transformed system.
-As an aid in finding the correct values for fp
+fo and Qo specify the exact compensation for existing poles, and are determined by the existing closed-box design. fp and Qp are target specifications for the transformed system.
+As an aid in finding the correct values for fp and Qp, Figure 2 shows the response for various Qo values.

 Next, calculate the constant "k," which should be positive to ensure realizable equations modeling this circuit topology: